reachweb/resrv-docs/availability-search-multiple.md

-# Availability Search for multiple entries
+# Availability Search for Multiple Entries

 This page explains how to allow your users to search for all available Entries for a specific date or dates.

-## Using Livewire Filters (recommended)
+## Using Livewire Filters (Recommended)

-In most modern websites filtering a list of Entries for the results should be instant and quick.
+In most modern websites, filtering a list of Entries for results should be instant and quick.
 With that in mind, we've decided to combine Statamic Resrv with another product of ours, [Livewire Filters](https://livewirefilters.com/).

-### What is Livewire Filters?
+### What Is Livewire Filters?

-**Livewire Filters** is an add-on for that enables you to use Livewire to create "live" filters (meaning they feel like Javascript, no reload is needed) for your Statamic collections.
-It's **super powerful** and it allows your to easily filter your entries by almost any field.
-You can [read the docs](https://livewirefilters.com/docs/v1/overview) at its website to learn more about how to use it, but for the purpose of this page, we'll just go over the basics.
+**Livewire Filters** is an add-on that enables you to use Livewire to create "live" filters (meaning they feel like JavaScript, no reload is needed) for your Statamic collections.
+It's **super powerful** and allows you to easily filter your entries by almost any field.
+You can [read the docs](https://livewirefilters.com/docs/v1/overview) on its website to learn more about how to use it, but for the purpose of this page, we'll just go over the basics.

 To use Livewire Filters, you just need to [install the addon](https://livewirefilters.com/docs/v1/installation).
-Statamic Resv will detect that it exists and automatically register the extra components needed.
+Statamic Resrv will detect that it exists and automatically register the extra components needed.

-### How to filter your Entries
+### How to Filter Your Entries

 Again, more info can be found in the [Livewire Filters docs](https://livewirefilters.com/docs/v1/usage-overview).
 Statamic Resrv registers an extra Livewire component called `LfAvailabilityFilter`.
-This component actually includes `AvailabilitySearch` and ties it to the `LivewireCollection` component that Livewire Filters provides.
+This component includes `AvailabilitySearch` and ties it to the `LivewireCollection` component that Livewire Filters provides.

 A quick example would be something like this: